jonathanlermitage/manon/README.md

 ```
 do help         show this help message
 do fixgit       set executable flag on git index for required files
+do oga          check for deprecated groupId and artifactId couples
 do t            test using embedded HSQLDB
 do ut           run unit tests only, no integration tests
 do tc           run unit + integration tests and generate coverage data